borisbat/Woof3D/README.md

 The intent here is to have 100% 'safe' version of the classic game demo, while stressing the performance of the interpreter.

-Music is the only major exception.
-I've used digitized or PC sounds for they are very easy to decode.
-Adlib sounds and music require the full blown OPL3 integration and an appropriate music player.
-So I decided to go with more direct approach.
+I'm using OPL3 emulator to play Adlib sounds and music.
+Music is in fact decoded 'on the fly' and than given to dasAudio.

+The only exception is span rasterizer.
+With real interpreted version it goes up to about 20-30 msec from the native 2-3.

 How to integrate: